vincentandr/CS5228-Kaggle-Project/README.md

 ```

 To extract the features, run the features/feature_extraction.py file.
-To preprocess the features, run the preprocessing_and_result_analysis.ipynb file.
+To preprocess the features, run the feature_preprocessing.ipynb file.
 Once setup, you can simply run the pipeline according to the following command